Donald Fagen visits my K-ROCK show late 1980s.

 It all started with a guy.
 Of course.

 In December of 1977 I became the first female DJ on South Florida’s #1 hit music station, Y-100.
 The station already had JoJo Kincaid on the air so I couldn’t use Jo.
-Nor could I think of a real fake name (or fake real name?) that I liked.
-My boss, Bill Tanner, suggested I call myself Madame Midnight until I came up with something better.
-I’d been raised in a fairly conservative, reserved home and was rather introverted until I realized I could talk to anyone if I was speaking into a microphone.
-When I was moved to the noon-3pm shift (one of the first females in the country doing Top 40 in the daytime), Madame Midnight became The Madame.
-With a name that was obviously made-up it was much easier for me to be outrageous.
-And people remembered it.
-In a medium you can’t see, where ratings rely entirely on listeners’ recall, it served me well.
-It’s always an honor to hear a female DJ say I was her role model when she was young.
+Nor could I think of a real fake name (or fake real name?).
+My boss, Bill Tanner, suggested I call myself Madame Midnight until I came up with something.
+I’d been raised in a conservative home (father a retired Marine lieutenant colonel) and was rather introverted until I realized I could talk to anyone if I was speaking into a microphone.

 Karl, however, remained unimpressed.